MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 logRotateCount <max_logs> ( default: 5 )
 ----------------------------------------

-Maximum number of logs archived.
+Maximum number of logs (both messages and metrics) archived.

 logRotateInterval <interval>[<time_unit>] ( default: 1d )
 ---------------------------------------------------------

-The duration of the interval with an optional time unit (ie 5m, 2h, 3d)
+The duration of the interval with an optional time unit (ie 5m, 2h, 3d) for rotation of logs and metrics.

 messageCountMax <count> (default: 0)